darrenldl/docfd/README.md

 If exactly one file is specified in the list of paths, then Docfd uses **Single file view**.
 Otherwise, Docfd uses **Multi-file view**.

+If any of the path is `?`, then file selection of the discovered files via `fzf` is invoked.

 ## Multi-file view